-Asbestos labs must individually confirm fibers as thin as 100 nm across hundreds of SEM images per sample.
-The work is manual, unforgiving, and impossible to scale across Europe's ~300 accredited testing facilities.
+In Europe asbestos testing labs must individually confirm fibers as thin as 100 nm across hundreds of SEM images per sample.
+The work is repetitive, takes hours per sample, and is hard to scale.

 Asbestos is among the most heavily regulated materials in industry, and also one of the hardest to measure reliably.
 A single analyst at an accredited lab is expected to review hundreds of scanning electron microscope (SEM) images per sample, individually confirming the presence of fibers that are routinely micron-thick and sometimes as thin as 100 nanometers.